o1-labs-XT/mastermind-zkApp/README.md

 ### turnCount

-- This state is essential for tracking game progress.
-It helps determine when the maximum number of attempts has been reached and also identifies whose turn it is to make a move.
-If the `turnCount` is even, it's the Code Master's turn to give a clue; if it's odd, it's the Code Breaker's turn to make a guess.
+- The `turnCount` state is crucial for tracking the progress of the game.
+It determines when the maximum number of attempts has been reached and identifies whose turn it is to make a move.
+An _even_ `turnCount` indicates it is the Code Master's turn to provide a clue, while an _odd_ `turnCount` indicates it is the Code Breaker's turn to make a guess.

+- In previous levels, a `Bool` state called `isSolved` was used to indicate whether the Code Breaker had successfully uncovered the solution, marking the end of the game.
+This state signaled completion once the Code Breaker achieved `4` hits within the allowed `maxAttempts`.

+- The `isSolved` state, which could either be `True` or `False`, is replaced in this implementation with a numeric state by assigning a distinctive value when the game is solved:
+  - Here, the value `255` is used to indicate the game's conclusion.
+This is a unique value for `turnCount`, as it remains well above the maximum possible `turnCount` for the allowed `maxAttempts` (e.g., `15` attempts in this implementation).
+  - When `turnCount` equals `255`, it signifies that the Code Breaker has successfully uncovered the secret combination, concluding the game.
+- This technique simplifies the design by removing the need for a separate `isSolved` state, effectively saving on on-chain storage for the zkApp.

 ### codemasterId & codebreakerId